 Even if your house is properly treated for termites, there are many things you can do, or allow to occur, that increase the risk of termites invading your home.
 Knowledge can help you avoid these common problems.

 Here are some general points to keep in mind:

 - It is important that the house be properly treated and that any new addition be properly treated. - Any activity that disturbs the band of treated soil around the outside of the house will increase the risk of attack.
-This includes any activity that moves treated soil away from the area or any activity that moves soil, mulch, leaf litter, or pine straw over the treated band of soil. - Any activity that destroys or disturbs bait stations will result in areas that are not properly protected. - Any activity that results in soil, mulch, or leaves being in contact with any wood part of the house or with siding or insulation will provide a ready entry point for termites. - Excessive water accumulating against the foundation or over the treated soil can leach, break down, or wash away the termiticide or interfere with bait stations.
+This includes any activity that moves treated soil away from the area or any activity that moves soil, mulch, leaf litter, or pine straw over the treated band of soil. - Any activity that results in soil, mulch, or leaves being in contact with any wood part of the house or with siding or insulation will provide a ready entry point for termites. - Excessive water accumulating against the foundation or over the treated soil can leach, break down, or wash away the termiticide.
 This can be water from poor drainage, gutter downspouts, air conditioner condensation, leaky faucets, or excessive irrigation. - Moist, rotting wood is a major predisposing factor for termite infestations.
 This is true whether the moisture results from leaks in roofs, flashing, or other structural components; from plumbing leaks; or from moisture condensation due to poor ventilation.